cwang360/tabuwave/README.md

 ## PACE-ICE instructions

-The Makefile has been designed to work on my local machine and the PACE-ICE cluster.
+The Makefile has been designed to work on my local machine and the PACE-ICE cluster (for ECE 4122).
 To compile and run on PACE-ICE:
 ```
 module load boost